-Powderface Trail is a challenging gravel road in Kananaskis Country, Alberta.
+Powderface Trail is a challenging gravel road in Kananaskis Country, Alberta, Canada.

-Powderface Trail is a 34 kilometer (21 mile) twisting, turning, roller coaster, gravel road running north-south and linking the east-west part of Sibbald Creek Trail (Hwy 68), in the north, to the east-west Hwy.
-66, Bragg Creek, Elbow Valley access to Kananaskis Country, at the south end.
+Powderface Trail is a 34 kilometer (21 mile) twisting, turning, roller coaster, gravel road running north-south linking the east-west part of Sibbald Creek Trail (Hwy 68), in the north, to the east-west Hwy 66, Bragg Creek, Elbow Valley access to Kananaskis Country, at the south end.

 Photos in this post were taken prior to the June 2013 flooding event that closed Powerface Trail for repairs which required many months and significant expense.

 Note: Powderface Trail was wiped out by the June 2013 floods.
-It is being reconstructed and improved but it is wise to check availability with Alberta Parks before making travel plans.
+It has been reconstructed and improved but it is always wise to check availability and status before making travel plans.

 The north closure is at the equestrian camping area at Dawson Trail Recreation Area.
 Worthwhile time is justifiable to take a few minutes to scout out this facility which nestles beside Jumpingpound Creek.
-One main access to the popular Cox Hill hike begins from this parking area and is open year round.
+One main access at Dawson to the popular Cox Hill hike begins from this parking area and is open year round.

 Campsites are lush and embedded by forest adjacent to the large parking area which is fully equipped for horses.
 Hiking trails from this equestrian campground link back into the Sibbald Flats area.
-The daily overnight fee was $23 (May 2011).
+There is a daily overnight parking fee.